 Orifice valves are either fully open or closed.

 Backflush orifices in the bulkhead slots at least daily and more frequently if required.
-During periods of high fish and debris passage, April 1* through August 15 (except in 2021 when bypass operations begin March 1), inspect orifices and back-flush more frequently as determined by the Project biologist to keep orifices clean.
+During periods of high fish and debris passage, April 1 through August 15, inspect orifices and back-flush more frequently as determined by the Project biologist to keep orifices clean.
 If debris is causing continual orifice plugging problems in a particular turbine unit gatewell, restrict the respective turbine unit generation to the lower end of the 1% efficiency range to minimize orifice plugging problems.

 If utilizing the automatic orifice backflush system, inspect as determined by the Project biologist (at least once per 12-hour shift unless coordinated differently) to ensure orifices are opening and closing correctly and are clear of debris.
 The Project biologist will determine the frequency of automatic orifice cycling and back-flushing to maintain clear orifices.